Increase DR score red

 Is a Low Domain Authority Score Bad?

-No website starts with high page authority or a good DR score—they need to build backlinks first.
+No website starts with high page authority or a good DR score, it needs to build backlinks first.
 The only exception is when a site is built on an existing domain that already has links pointing to it.

 There are plenty of low domain authority sites that rank for low-competition keywords that bring in organic traffic.
 Also, if you want to rank for low-competition keywords, increasing your website’s domain authority might not be a priority.